 In the first stages of creating our music video we created a rough cut.
 This enabled us to piece together our initial ideas and allowed us to see how well each idea constructed together.
 We had some problems in the first few stages of filming as some group members weren't present which meant that the group members that were there struggled with the filming.
 We also didn't plan our ideas to the best of our ability which meant that the whole process was rushed.
 We collected many of the shots that we used in our final music video, such as the boom box and the retro phone.
 We used the rough cut to play around with different editing techniques which we were sure would be incorporated in our final video such as the strobe effect we created with the flashes of different bright colours.

 When we created our final music video, we knew that we had a lot of work that had to be done.
 We wanted to create more of a sense of the artist by incorporating a recognisable group of people throughout the video.
 This relates back to one of Goodwin's points, 'need to sell artist.'
 We wanted to use a lot of fun images throughout our video to create a quirky unique style.
 The editing techniques in which we used were more advanced to the ones that we initially had in our rough cut video.
 We wanted to play on our video and make it fun as well as random.
 I thought that this made our video more appealing and eye catching to our target audience.
+Drawing back from our previous ancillary tasks and the research that we conducted into Midnights Beasts music video we developed on our editing styles.
+Our main focus throughout our music video was the use of bright colours.
+From doing our rough cut we were able to see that the bright colours worked well alongside some of our images.

 In the process of doing our rough cut video, we learnt a lot.
 We mainly learnt how to use of time well and gather as many good pieces of footage as possible.